Culture of Colombia

 Many aspects of Colombian culture can be traced back to the early culture of Spain of the 16th century and its collision with Colombia's native civilizations (see: Muisca, Tayrona).
-The Spanish brought Catholicism, the feudal encomienda system, and a caste system that favored European-born whites.
+The Spanish brought Catholicism, the feudal encomienda system, and a caste system that favored European descendants.

 After independence from Spain, the criollos struggled to establish a pluralistic political system, between conservative and liberal ideals.
 The conservatives supported the involvement of the Catholic Church in the state, while liberals favored the separation of these.
 The conservatives managed to outsource public education to the Catholic Church, and for many years, the church controlled the country's education system.
 Both parties engaged in multiple civil wars resulting in a slow development of the country and the isolation of regions until the end of the 19th century.
 Ethno-racial groups maintained their ancestral heritage culture: whites tried to keep themselves, despite the growing number of illegitimate children of mixed African or indigenous ancestry.
 These people were labeled with any number of descriptive names, derived from the casta system, such as mestizo, mulatto and moreno.
 Blacks and indigenous people of Colombia also mixed to form zambos, creating a new ethno-racial group in society.
 This mix also created a fusion of cultures.
 Carnivals for example became an opportunity for all classes and colors to congregate without prejudice.
 The introduction of the bill of rights of men and the abolishment of slavery (1851) eased the segregationist tensions between the races.